Flux trapping in NbTiN strips: Introduction

+Our results suggest that commonly used methods of extracting threshold fields, based on extrapolating a linear vortex density, can lead to systematic inaccuracies and that careful characterization of the region around the threshold field is meaningful.
+More generally, they highlight that vortex behavior in strips depends sensitively on pinning and can vary between samples fabricated from the same superconducting material.
+Overall, we find that the details of the vortex behavior are not simply accounted for by assuming a common coherence length or vortex core radius across our samples.

+Our observations are, at least in part, enabled by the use of NbTiN.
+NbTiN exhibits higher kinetic inductance, which modifies vortex energetics, and differs structurally from e.g. Nb, leading in principle to different pinning characteristics.
+We find that NbTiN allows us to access a regime in which intrinsic vortex behavior near the threshold field can be resolved, albeit still broadened by pinning.

+In addition to enabling these observations, NbTiN is of practical interest.
+It is a promising material for superconducting digital circuits (SDCs) due to its ability to support high critical current densities at small feature sizes, its chemical and thermal robustness, and its compatibility with multilayer fabrication\cite{holmes2021,Iraci2024,Lozano2024,Herr2024,Pokhrel2024}.
+Its relatively high critical temperature (up to \SI{17.3}{\kelvin}) and large kinetic inductance are advantageous for device performance and allows dense routing with minimal parasitic magnetic coupling.
+Most SDC efforts to date have relied on Nb, an elemental superconductor with a critical temperature of \SI{9.2}{\kelvin}.
+Although Nb thin films can be readily deposited by DC sputtering and patterned by conventional etching, achieving reproducible performance in sub-\SI{250}{\nano\meter} circuits remains difficult.

+NbTiN's chemical stability allows processing temperatures approaching \SI{1000}{\degreeCelsius}, depending on composition and deposition conditions, and growth on a variety of dielectrics in multilayer stacks \cite{Valente-Feliciano2015, Farrahi2019, Lozano2024}.
+NbTiN exhibits a low microwave surface resistance, which reduces microwave losses relative to Nb \cite{valente-feliciano2016,mazin2020,hahnle2021}.

-A challenge for SDCs is circuit failure due to uncontrolled flux trapping, which leads to variations of circuit behavior from cooldown to cooldown.
-For NbTiN thin films, no direct measurements of the flux trapping properties are available.
-Our measurements presented here provide a first benchmark to investigate the flux trapping properties of NbTiN thin films directly relevant to NbTiN-based SDCs.
+A major challenge for SDCs is uncontrolled flux trapping, which can cause circuit failure and lead to variations in circuit behavior from cooldown to cooldown.
+For NbTiN thin films, direct measurements of flux-trapping properties have not previously been reported.
+Our measurements presented here provide the first characterization of flux trapping in NbTiN thin films, with direct relevance to NbTiN-based SDCs, and allows us to characterize their pinning properties.

 This paper is organized as follows.
-In Sec. \ref{Exp methods} and \ref{Theo methods}, we describe the experimental and theoretical methods used in this study.
-Then in Sec. \ref{Threshold field}, we extract the threshold field values from magnetic images of the strips cooled in different magnetic field and compare the threshold field values with various models.
-In Sec. \ref{Above threshold field}, we compare experimental results of vortex trapping in strips above threshold field with models considering and not considering pinning.
+Sections \ref{Exp methods} and \ref{Theo methods} describe the experimental and theoretical methods used in this study.
+In Sec. \ref{Threshold field}, we extract threshold field values from magnetic images of strips cooled in different magnetic field and compare them with theoretical models.
+In Sec. \ref{Above threshold field}, we compare experimental results for vortex trapping above threshold field with simulations that either include or neglect pinning.
 We conclude in Sec. \ref{Conclusion}.